By John D. Stoll

 DETROIT (Reuters) - The state of Michigan has not received any request from Detroit for short-term funding to help the city avoid running out of money soon, the governor's office said on Friday.

-(Additional reporting by Karen Pierog; editing by Dan Grebler, Gary Crosse)
+(Additional reporting by Karen Pierog; Editing by Dan Grebler)

 Forget A Federal Marriage Amendment and Go For Religious Freedom Acts In All 50 States | John Hawkins